-We require the SAML Options to be as SAML Responses to be signed and SAML Assertions to be unsigned.
-We will use x.509 certificate to validate the signed payload.
+- We require the SAML Options to be as SAML Responses to be signed and SAML Assertions to be unsigned.
+We will use the x.509 certificate to validate the signed payload.
 If you require the SAML Assertions to also be signed, please reach out to us via email and we can enable that option for you.

-We currently support SP initiated SAML SSO only.
+- We currently support SP initiated SAML SSO only.

-We currently support HTTP Post binding only.
+- We currently support HTTP Post binding only.

-We require the Name Provider Format to be "Unspecified" with email as the value.
+- We require the Name Provider Format to be "Unspecified" with email as the value.

-We currently do NOT support Encrypted SAML Assertions.
+- We currently do NOT support Encrypted SAML Assertions.

 Note: You can access the Organization Dashboard by opening the Freshworks Switcher and clicking on your organization link.

-- In the IdP side, once you configure Freshworks as an SP, you will be given values for the following entries that you need to configure in the Freshworks UI.
+On the IdP side, once you configure Freshworks as an SP, you will be given values for the following entries that you need to configure in the Freshworks UI.

-- Entity ID (or Metadata ID)
+Entity ID (or Metadata ID)

-- SAML SSO URL (or Login URL)
+SAML SSO URL (or Login URL)

-- Security Certificate (or x.509 certificate)
+Security Certificate (or x.509 certificate)

-- After the SAML configuration details are successfully saved, click logout to verify the SAML configuration
+After the SAML configuration details are successfully saved, click logout to verify the SAML configuration

-- In the login page, you will notice a new option to login called "Sign in with SSO"
+In the login page, you will notice a new option to login called "Sign in with SSO"

-- If you are not able to login, please make sure you configured the SAML fields correctly
+If you are not able to log in, please make sure you configured the SAML fields correctly

 We expect the SAML claims (information of a user at the time of SAML assertion) to be in the following format to update the profile: